 Don’t believe me?
 Here’s a list of seven things I enjoyed doing during my last trip to Mwanza that you can enjoy too the next time you visit!

 Take a tour of Mwanza to learn more about this 125-year-old city.

-Visit downtown Mwanza and/or take a tour of Capri Point Peninsula to get a feel of Mwanza and catch a glimpse of its rich history, with its many foreign influences (German, British, and Indian).
+Visit downtown Mwanza and/or take a tour of Capri Point Peninsula to get a feel of the city and catch a glimpse of its rich history, with its many foreign influences (German, British, and Indian).

 To schedule a tour, hire a local tour guide (e.g., Dullah +255-(0)769-046631) or contact any local tour operator (e.g., Serengeti Expedition).

-Places I have stayed at and liked in Mwanza:
+Places I have stayed at and recommend in Mwanza, Tanzania: